some-git-user/Minisforum-UM790-Pro-Dual-120mm-Fan-Antenna-Mod/README.md

 With the (ugly) antenna mod, I was able to play from the second floor without any connection drops.

 For the new CPU heatsink, I tried several models.
 Since I wanted to keep the original heatsink in place to cover the different chipsets and account for the height differences between them, the available space was limited.
-My final choice was the "Dell Precision T3500 T5500 T7500 Primary CPU Heatsink T021F."
+My final choice was the _"Dell Precision T3500 T5500 T7500 Primary CPU Heatsink T021F"_.
 It was the largest one I could find that fit into the space after cutting the socket mounting holes, resulting in the following dimensions: width: **65 mm, height: 86 mm, depth: 90 mm**
 Before the heatsink upgrade, I had temperatures of 75°C. After the upgrade, the temperature dropped to 51°C while the fan ran at medium speed.
 I used [FurMark](https://geeks3d.com/furmark/) in both cases for the GPU stress test.

 Besides the necessary parts listed below, you will also need to solder the DIY fan adapter, as the UM790 motherboard uses a non-standard fan connector.